-A lot of theme authors have made this mistake back in the days: adding a plugin-like feature to a theme, and the most common example is a custom post type included in the theme.
+A lot of these authors have made this mistake: adding a plugin-like feature to a theme, and the most common example is a custom post type included in the theme.
 If you install a theme that includes a custom post type in addition to your regular blog post, like a “work” post type for a portfolio, I suggest leaving this theme.
-At first, there isn’t any reason to skip this theme, the design is awesome, all works smoothly and such, but what if you want to switch to another theme in 6 months or a year?
+At first, there isn’t any reason to skip this theme, the design is awesome, and all works smoothly and such, but what if you want to switch to another theme in 6 months or a year?
 You will lose all your portfolio content!
-That’s why you must use a theme that doesn’t trespass the plugin territory.
+That’s why you must use a theme that doesn’t trespass on the plugin territory.
 This is the way themes should be designed.
-All features that belong to a plugin are outsourced to plugins and themes may include custom styles and enhancement for your plugins.
-That way you can switch theme without losing any content.
+All features that belong to a plugin are outsourced to plugins and themes may include custom styles and enhancements for your plugins.
+That way you can switch themes without losing any content.

 Deactivate the plugins you don’t need